 The basic message of Chronicles is about God himself who is a just judge but never abandons his chosen people.
 The consistent theme of covenant, fall, judgement, and redemption that is evident in Genesis persists throughout Chronicles.

-Kings Hezekiah and Josiah did right in the sight of the Lord.
+Kings Hezekiah and Josiah did right in the sight of God.
 The prophet Isaiah 32:20 prayed with King Hezekiah in his deliberations.
 The book ends with the deportation of the people of Judah and Jerusalem to Babylon and the decree of King Cyrus of Persia to allow the Israelites to return to Jerusalem in Judah.
-There was no Temple of the Lord in Jerusalem for seventy years (586-516 BC), in fulfillment of the prophecy of Jeremiah 25:11 and 29:10, recalled in Second Chronicles 36:21.
-Jeremiah is recorded four times in Chapters 35-36 of Second Chronicles,.
+There was no Temple in Jerusalem for seventy years (586-516 BC), in fulfillment of the prophecy of Jeremiah 25:11 and 29:10, recalled in Second Chronicles 36:21.
+Jeremiah is recorded four times in Chapters 35-36 of Second Chronicles.

 Of historical note, Charlemagne (742-814 AD) echoed King Josiah (2 Chronicles 34:30) when he read aloud to his court at Aachen the Laws of the Church in his establishment of Christianity as the guiding principle of his Carolingian Empire.

 The passage of Second Chronicles 36:22-23 is repeated in Ezra 1:1-3 to indicate continuity.
 During the Restoration of Judah, Ezra restored the Mosaic Law, while Nehemiah restored the gates and walls of Jerusalem.
 The central role of worship in the lives of God's people is conveyed in dedication to the Temple of Jerusalem as the House of God and to the Law of Moses.